rockthejvm/rockthejvm-site/src/content/articles/functional-parallel-programming-with-scala-and-cats-effect/index.md

 Here's a list of things we need to prepare before writing the main logic:

 - handling GitHub Token (configuration, loading, attaching to request headers)
-- mechanism to create proper GitHub REST API URL-s (parameterization, pagination)
+- mechanism to create proper GitHub REST API URLs (parameterization, pagination)
 - general approach for issuing a single HTTP request (deserialization, error handling)

 As soon as we have those components, we can start composing our main piece of logic.